-Meta Opportunity Score: What It Actually Means and How to Use It in 2026
+Meta Opportunity Score: What It Means & How to Use It

 Understand what Meta's Opportunity Score really measures (hint: it's not your ad performance).
 Learn when to follow its recommendations and when to ignore them.